This post may contain affiliate links. Read my disclosure policy.

 Make it a Meal

-You can toss this gnocchi in a traditional tomato sauce, a light herb butter, or serve it with something more hearty like a Homemade Bolognese.
+You can toss this gnocchi in a traditional tomato sauce, a light herb butter, or serve it with something more hearty like the meat sauce from my gluten free lasagna.
 You can even add these Italian dumplings into homemade soups!

 When it comes to making it a meal, this easy homemade gnocchi makes a wonderful main dish.
 Here are some ideas for easy side dishes: